mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

-## Step 1: Mechanical Platform
+## Step 1: Platform

 ![SCC-Assemble1-Base](.\SCC-Assemble1-Base.jpg)

 ![SCC-Assembled1-Base](.\SCC-Assembled1-Base.jpg)

-The mechanical platform is the carrier of the carriage and the rotator, which are assembled in separate steps.
+The platform is the structural base of the carriage and the rotator, which are assembled in separate steps.

 On the left side in the image are the rails for the carriage.
 The the right side are two cylinders on which the rotation platform is mounted.